How to repair digital camera lens stuck

 If your digital camera lens is stuck, you can try a few troubleshooting steps to fix it.
 First, try turning the camera off and on again.
 If that doesn’t work, gently try to manually push the lens back into place.
 You can also try tapping the camera gently to see if that helps.
 If none of these methods work, it may be necessary to take the camera to a professional for repair.

-See also How to put photos on ipad from digital camera
+See also How to use a dslr lens on a digital camera

 Why does a digital camera lens get stuck?